cjhamby/Java/README.md

 # Java
 My humble java collection

-I structured these files by using Maven projects in Eclipse IDE
+I built this file structure by using Maven projects in Eclipse IDE